ouya/docs/corona.md

 #### libs/ouya-sdk.jar

-The `Cortex TV` ODK library used by Corona.
+The `Cortex` ODK library used by Corona.

 #### src/.../CoronaApplication.java